-\subsection{Attention-guided Encoder}
+\subsection{Attention-guided encoder}

 The human body is a complex structure with various parts and joints that have different contributions to the overall shape and pose.
 To accurately model and reconstruct the 3D human body from a single RGB image, it is crucial to focus on the informative regions and capture both global and local features.
 The Attention-Guided Encoder (AGE) is designed to achieve this by learning proper attention maps and extracting features from different body parts and the whole body.
 We use a CNN backbone to extract feature volumes from the input image.
 From there, we leverage four convolutional layers to obtain the body attention map, body feature volume, part attention map, and part feature volume, respectively.

-\textbf{Body-Reference Feature.} The first task of the AGE module is to extract body reference features.
-To achieve this, we pass the features extracted by the backbone network through a convolutional layer to obtain the body attention map $Att_{body}\in \mathbb{R}^{H\times W\times 1}$, which is supervised by the body segmentation map.
-Next, we use two additional convolutional layers to obtain a 2D feature $F_{2D}\in \mathbb{R}^{H\times W\times C}$ and a 3D feature $F_{3D}\in \mathbb{R} ^{H\times W\times C'}$.
-These volumes help encode more global features and establish dependencies between 2D and 3D.
-To aid learning, we use global 2D/3D keypoint information for supervision.
-Then, we concatenate the two learned features to construct a global reference feature block $F_{body}\in \mathbb{R}^{H\times W\times (C+C')}$.
-Finally, we extract body reference features $F_{brf}\in \mathbb{R}^{(C+C')\times 1}$ by performing Hadamard operations on the body attention map and the global reference feature block, and introduce global 2D/3D keypoint information for supervision:
+\textbf{Reference Feature.} To establish the dependency relationship between the 2D space \textcolor{black}{(green block)} and 3D space \textcolor{black}{(orange block)} of the reference features, we concatenate the reference feature blocks of the two spaces to construct a global reference feature block $F_{\text{body}}\in \mathbb{R}^{H\times W\times (C+C')}$.
+Then we extract the attention-guided reference features $F_{\text{brf}}\in \mathbb{R}^{(C+C')\times 1}$ by performing the Hadamard operation on the body attention map and the global reference feature block, and introduce global 2D/3D keypoint information for supervision:

-where $\odot$ is the Hadamard product and $\sigma(Att_{body})$ is used as a soft attention mask to aggregate features.
+where $\odot$ is the Hadamard product and $\sigma(Att_{\text{body}})$ is used as a soft attention mask to aggregate features.
 By using this approach, we can better capture the global features of the human body and establish the relationship between 2D and 3D.